Whatisthereason/credit_scoring-efremov-shift-2026/README.md

 ## Data

 The original train and test datasets are ~1 GB in total and exceed GitHub’s 25 MB file size limit.
-Only datasets with 50 entries (as a samples) are uploaded.
+Only datasets with 50 entries (as the samples) are uploaded.

 ## Stack